molon/MLTransition/README.md

 Support for iOS7+.

 - Pop ViewController with pan gesture from middle or edge of screen.
-- It's useable with setting the `leftBarButtonItem` property of `UIViewController`

 Tips:
 The library uses a unpublish api(not private).
 But it's ok in my experience.
 My app has been approved.